 It is notable that the SX620 offers wifi support, while the D3400 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the D3400 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D3400 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500, while the SX620 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Nikon D3400 Manual.
+Further information on the features and operation of the SX620 and D3400 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Nikon D3400 Manual.